 For this cause I Paul, the prisoner of Jesus Christ for you Gentiles, If ye have heard of the dispensation of the grace of God which is given me to you-ward: How that by revelation he made known unto me the mystery; (as I wrote afore in few words, Whereby, when ye read, ye may understand my knowledge in the mystery of Christ) Which in other ages was not made known unto the sons of men, as it is now revealed unto his holy apostles and prophets by the Spirit; That the Gentiles should be fellowheirs, and of the same body, and partakers of his promise in Christ by the gospel: Eph 3:1-7

-The context that this catholic reference uses to cite as the source of the sacraments explains that the mystery really was that gentiles would be receivers of the promises of God.
+The context that this catholic reference uses to cite as the source of the sacraments explains that the mystery was that Gentiles would be receivers of the promises of God.
 This was a big deal.

 And they of the circumcision that believed were amazed, as many as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Spirit.
 Act 10:45

-Up until Christ, Israel was God’s chosen people and the rest of us were second-rate people.
+Up until Christ, Israel was God’s chosen people and the rest of us were not.
+Gentiles were considered unclean.
 The record of Cornelius in Acts 10 cites that Peter had to have the concept “what God calls clean do not call unclean” repeated to him over and over.
 It required the message reiterated to impress on Peter the significance of the message.
 So, amazingly, Peter goes to a gentile’s house and they receive the holy spirit.
 Then the Apostles in Jerusalem call Peter in for questioning over fraternizing with Gentiles.
 This is a huge deal.
 The inclusion of Gentiles in the promise of Christ is the mystery referred to in these verses.